-I’ve made quite a few DIY body butter recipes and I’m often asked if there’s any way to make body butter feel less heavy, without using any special or expensive ingredients.
-The answer is a resounding yes, you just have to whip your butter first!
+I’ve made quite a body butters in my time, and I’m often asked if there’s any way to make it feel less heavy, without using any special or expensive ingredients.
+The answer is a resounding yes, you just have to whip body butter first!
 And that’s what I’m covering today with this whipped shea butter recipe.

 While there are lots of different ingredients that can help make your body butters sink in faster.
 If you’re more interested in the feel and texture of a product, then whipping could be your ticket to body butter heaven.